 Jade struggled to drag her sled over the ice.

-Making a New Path
+Forging a Path